Riyusso/Devers/README.md

 # .devRS
 Feature rich autohotkey based program.
 Makes everyday tasks effortless.

-Installation guide :

-# Releases > Download the latest devRS-install-c.exe
+Installation:

+* Go to Releases.
+* Download devRS-install.exe.
+* Complete the setup.
+* Click on the tray icon and open 'Controls' to see what you can do.